2022–23 European North Basketball League

-2022–23 European North Basketball League is the second season of the European North Basketball League, a regional basketball competition patronised by FIBA.
+2022–23 European North Basketball League was the second season of the European North Basketball League, a regional basketball competition patronised by FIBA.

-In this season there will be 15 teams from 8 countries (Poland, Lithuania, Latvia, Estonia, Czech Republic, Ukraine, Kosovo and Israel).
-They are divided into two groups.
+In this season were 15 teams from 8 countries (Poland, Lithuania, Latvia, Estonia, Czech Republic, Ukraine, Kosovo and Israel).
+They were divided into two groups.

-Ukraine, Israel and Kosovo will have a debutant in this competition, while Russian and Belarus teams are banned from competition this season, due to 2022 Russian invasion of Ukraine.
+Ukraine, Israel and Kosovo had a debutant in this competition, while Russian and Belarus teams were banned from competition this season, due to 2022 Russian invasion of Ukraine.

 Teams

 1st, 2nd, 3rd etc. - positions in national championships.

 NOTE: KK Dunav from Serbia withdrew due to internal political reasons.